 All in all, it’s not an expensive trip, your hostels include breakfast and dinner and cost between $15-$25 dollars a night, and you can buy pack lunches for the next day from them or make your own with bits and bobs from the local shop.
 I’d estimate the whole trip cost me about $120 dollars, and I always stayed in really nice private rooms along the way.

 Visit Baños and get your dose of adventure

 Baños is the adventure capital of Ecuador.
 You can do every sport imaginable there, bungee jumping, rafting, trekking up volcanoes, cycling, the list goes on!
 It’s also a very cute town, with a laid-back (quite hippie) vibe and lots of other travelers.

 It was my second stop in the country, after flying into Guayaquil and I feel like it was the perfect place to start.

 If you’re short on time, pack everything into a one day tour and go canyoning, rafting, and bungee jumping in one day with this tour, my friends and I loved it!

 Fair to say there aren’t many things that put Guayaquil on the obvious tourist route, but I spent a few days there after flying into the city and I really liked it.

 The most impressive thing about Guayaquil, and the thing it’s most known for, are the giant iguanas – they’re everywhere!
 If you really want to get up close with them, go to Parque Seminario where there are as many iguanas as pigeons.

 I usually don’t go on city tours, but I was glad I did in Guayaquil.
 There’s hardly any information advertised outside of the buildings, and finding out about its intricate past with pirates was awesome!
-I’d recommend going with these guys on a city tour.
-Walk along the beachfront boulevard and stop for a few beers after.
+I’d recommend going with these guys on a city tour — they do sell out, though, so check availability for your dates below: